PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 ### 5. A long enough test duration

-Building on the notion of ensuring statistical significant results, once you've calculated your required sample size, you'll be able to calculate how long your test should run for.
+Once you've calculated your required sample size, you'll be able to calculate how long your test should run.
 You do this by dividing your sample size by your daily number of eligible users.

 For example, if you're making changes to your signup flow and your required sample size is 1,000 new sign-ups, and your daily number of sign-ups is 100, then you'll need to run your test for `1,000 / 100 = 10 days`.

-Once again, there are many calculators online to help you determine your duration, and PostHog also includes this calculator when creating a new test.
+Again, there are many calculators online to help you determine your duration, and PostHog also includes this calculator when creating a new test.

 A good rule of thumb is that your test duration should be between one week and one month: